NuclearReid/Cozy-Camp/CodeNotes.md

 - I could probably reduce this down by making a single query inside of `pages/MyScene/index.js` and `pages/SearchedScene/index.jsx`, and pass the queried props down the line to the different components.
 - This way, I'll only have to make that query once and share the data amongst the different components.
 ---
 *******************************************

+#### Make the scene always visible on the profile page and have it update in real time

+**Thoughts on two ways how to do it:**

+- **First way:**
+  1. Put all the user's info into the global state.
+  2. When a form is submitted, update that info in the global state and the backend.
+  3. Have the profile scene reflect what is in the global state, not what's in the database.
+     - This will be more convoluted, but I think it'll work.

+- **Second way:**
+  1. Figure out how to have the scene check for a database update and adjust the scene accordingly.

+---